-5 Lessons You Can Learn From 1,000+ Bloggers to Improve Content
+5 Blogging Tips to Help Boost Your Content Now

 It’s tempting to pump out a bunch of content for the sake of content.

-It makes you feel great when you click to your blog and see dozens of long-form posts.
+It makes you feel great when you click on your blog and see dozens of long-form posts.

 But, unless you are actively doing what most people are not doing, content is a total waste of time.